Aetiranos/easy-query/README.md

 ```
 var gulp = require('gulp'),
     sass = require('gulp-sass'),
-    easyquery = require('easy-query/')([30, 45, 62, 75]);
+    easyquery = require('easy-query')([30, 45, 62, 75]);
 ```

-Or obviously passing in a prebuilt array, but the above was for structure example purposes.
-Be careful of where you place values - the breakpoints should ascend like above.
+###Breakpoint Variables

 When passing your own custom array of breakpoints, the breakpoint variable names will depend on how many elements are in the array.

-###Breakpoint Variables

 The following table describes each media query variable you can you use in your SCSS code.

 | 1 Breakpoint | 2 Breakpoints | 3 Breakpoints | 4 Breakpoints | 5 Breakpoints |
 |---|---|---|---|---|